bconf-lang/bconf/SPEC.md

 #### export

-Syntax: `export vars { $var1, $var2, ... }`
+Syntax: `export vars { $var1; $var2; ... }`

 The `export` statement makes variables from the current file available for other files to `import`.

-Inside the object, variable key names can either be a reference to a variable already defined in the file, or an inline definition just for export.
+Inside the block, variable key names can either be a reference to a variable already defined in the file, or an inline definition just for export.
 Much like the `import` statement, there is the actual value and export instruction.

 An export instruction is `true` or an `alias statement`.
 Any other value can immediately be considered as an inline definition.
 Any other statement is invalid.
 The following is the expected logic for each valid export instruction: